Making online food customization and ordering, simple and intuitive for users.

 I tested all the color combinations we planned on using for accessibility and all of them passed.
 I also checked the Torchy's website for alt text on images and a screen reader, however they did not have either.
 We planned to add both to our site, so that everyone can place an order on The Devil Made Me Do It website.

 Once we were happy with the UI elements and styling, we sketched up the Hifi prototype.
 We wanted to make sure that the website was responsive, so we designed the mobile first and then the desk top version.

 Testing & Analysis

-I designed A/B versions of the desktop site and tested both versions, to find out what the users preferred.
-Check out the A/B testing results below.
+Through our design process, we felt that there were some elements that our user would like to see.
+To prove our theory, I designed 2 versions of the desktop site and tested both versions, to find out what the users preferred.
+Check out the testing results below.